Side Kick and Side Line Kicks: Trunk Flexibility and Strength Development for Optimum Kicks Development

 Whether you are a pro fighter or you just train for your enjoyment, you know that the faster you can follow up with your hands after the kick, the more chances you will score.

 A very flexible torso is what keeps your punches closer to the target, right after the kick.

 Finally there is the look of the kick, of how the form appears.
 A kick looks much better when the head is not brushing the floor on the high kick.
 Think of great competitors with awesome techniques.

 How high is their upper body during side line kicks?

 Ok, enough said.
 In this program we focus on the flexibility and strength training of the torso.
 It’s not a six pack program... (however it will greatly develop the core), but body builder looking abs is not its primary purpose.
 The purpose is to improve every aspect of the Side Kick, Roundhouse Kick and Hook Kick.

 Do you need this program?

 Let’s see.
-Stand up and extend a Side Kick waste level.
+Stand up and extend a Side Kick waist level.
 With your finger tips touch the outside part of your leg.
 Perfect kick dictates finger tips touching half way between your knee and your ankle.
 If you can do that you don’t need this program.
 If you can’t touch that, either your strength is off or your flexibility and you need it.
-Get it here.